choojun/choojun.github.io/wsl_pyspark.md

 > To terminate the Jupyter notebook server with Ctrl-C

 8. Open up the Practical3c_SparkSQL_and_DataFrames.ipynb notebook and do the Spark SQL exercises there.
+> Suppose that you have learned some essential codes in G4 to G7 before attempting the G8